- Tour and tasting at the wineries of Nemea

 Day 9: Santorini Catamaran Cruise

-Day 10: Free Morning in Santorini, Travel to Chania
+Day 10: Free Morning in Santorini, Transfer to Chania

 Spend one more morning in Santorini to explore however you like, whether that's a morning on the beach or getting in some last-minute souvenir shopping.